joehooper/data-helpers/README.md

-# A collection of helper functions for working with data in Python
+#data-helpers

-Current modules are listed below.
+A collection of helper functions for working with data in Python Current modules are listed below.
 This collection is a work in progress.

-## etl
+### etl

 Functions related to data acquisition and conversion.

-## Plots
+### plots

 Functions for plotting data from pandas DataFrame.

-Includes bean plotting tool
+Includes bean plotting tool.